LED in large or small, in sunshine or rain

 For many years, LED has been the obvious solution when it comes to a large and visible digital solution.
-If we say New York and Times Square, most people visualize the huge LED’s surrounding the square.
-Huge digital communication channels that shout out their messages, and help creating an atmosphere but also arouses curiosity.
+If we say New York and Times Square, most people visualize the huge LEDs surrounding the square.
+Huge digital communication channels shout out their messages and help create an atmosphere that also arouses curiosity.
 It is no understatement to say that LED technology has, more or less, revolutionized the world around Digital Signage and digital communication channels in general.

 It’s time to revolutionize our entire industry again.

 It’s easy to assume that a large screen attracts viewers.
 And although it was a truth in the past, this has changed.
-As large screens become an increasingly common part of our everyday lives, our brain functions as it always does with what is frequently occurring, sorts it out and directs attention to something else.
-Of course, depending on the content, but to push a point, we generalize.
-What we were previously impressed by does no longer mesmerize us, nor generates a “Wow!”.
+As large screens become an increasingly common part of our everyday lives, our brain functions as it always does with what is frequently occurring sorts it out, and directs attention to something else.
+Of course, it depends on the content, but to push a point, we generalize.
+What we were previously impressed by no longer mesmerizes us, nor generates a “Wow!”.

-By using the power of technology with human creativity, it is possible to break the norm, think bigger and create completely new sizes, shapes, and forms, which can make the brain direct its attention towards it and then focus on what is shown on the screens.
+By using the power of technology with human creativity, it is possible to break the norm, think bigger, and create completely new sizes, shapes, and forms, which can make the brain direct its attention toward it and then focus on what is shown on the screens.

 The easiest example to visualize this is that we imagine four corner pillars around a stand in a store.
 By building the ends as screens and dividing the content on all four sides, so that together they show a whole depending on the angle from which we look, we have created an installation that makes the brain start thinking.
 It breaks the usual pattern of what a screen “should” look like.
 It breaks the pattern around what we expect and thus automatically arouses curiosity and interest in the viewer.

 Size therefore matters.
 But not that big is necessarily better, on the contrary.
 And what really matters is the format.